-If you have resolved your paternity or divorce lawsuit (involving minor children), one final step that may occur is drafting an income deduction order Florida child support, and/or the drafting of an income deduction order Florida alimony.
+If you have resolved your paternity or divorce lawsuit (involving minor children), one final step that may be necessary is drafting an income deduction order Florida child support, and/or the drafting of an income deduction order Florida alimony.
 Often, your divorce or family law attorney will prepare the required document(s), but the court may do so if the litigants are self-represented.
 If your case is an uncontested divorce with minor children, there may not be a need for an income deduction order.
+Call to speak with Attorney Jacobs, dial 407-335-8113.

 Income Deduction Order Florida Alimony